facebook/react-native/ECOSYSTEM.md

 These are behaviors we have observed in our existing core contributors.
 They aren't strict rules but rather outline their usual responsibilities.
 We do not expect every core contributor to do all of the above things all the time.
 Most importantly, we want to create a supportive and friendly environment that fosters collaboration.
 Above all else, **we are always polite and friendly.**

-Core contributor status is attained after consistently contributing and taking on the responsibilities mentioned above and granted by other core contributors.
-Similarly, after a long period of inactivity (6+ months), a core contributor may be removed.
+Core contributor status is attained after consistently contributing and taking on the responsibilities outlined above and granted by other core contributors.
+Similarly, after a long period of inactivity, a core contributor may be removed.

 We aim to make contributing to React Native as easy and transparent as possible.
 All important topics are handled through a [discussion or RFC process on GitHub](https://github.com/react-native-community/discussions-and-proposals).
 We are always looking for active, enthusiastic members of the React Native community to become core contributors.